lac-phong/CS151-ScheduleMe/readme.md

   GUI for homeFrame, startUpFrame, signUpFrame, loginFrame, and achievementsFrame.
 User and achievement class.
 Incorporated singleton design pattern for handling the instance of accounts.
 * Lac-Phong Nguyen: Created and implemented Goal object with GoalType (General, Financial, Relationship, Educational, Physical) and GoalInterval (Indefinite, Definite) functionality through strategy design pattern, created and implemented notification window for goals within 1 day of being due, implemented method of tracking financial goal progress, general bug fixes, created GUI for ViewGoalsFrame, CompletedGoalsFrame, CreateGoalFrame, and EditGoalFrame
 * Tyler Moquin: Designed and implemented the original architecture for the project, which was moved by someone else into the Backend folder recently and mostly not used in the final project.
-Designed and implemented an entire, complete version called Goal Tracker, which is locaed in the /src-v2 folder and which satisfies the original design criteria.

 ## Issue
 There are a plethora of habit or goal related apps, However